MangoButtermilch/Unity-Grass-Instancer/README.md

 - Terrain/Ground layer - You can define layers where your meshes can be spawned
 - Material - The material you want your meshes to have
 - Main Light - The main light transform of your scene
-- Meshes array
-  - Set the mesh and shadow option for each LOD individually
+- Mesh - The mesh you want to render

 ## Behind the scenes
 The script will also create a box where it shoots down raycasts to detect possible mesh positions.